TESTAMENTARY FORMALITIES

 - If the witness is a beneficiary of the Will, any bequest in their favour under the Will will be deemed void.

-Testamentary formalities in a particular country can change so it is important to check the latest law online using government websites.
-The information provided in this article is for education and information and does not constitute legal advise in any way.
+Testamentary formalities in a particular country can change, so it is important to check the latest laws online using government websites.
+The information provided in this article is for education and information and does not constitute legal advice in any way.